 CBIZ has established valuation allowances for certain states' deferred tax assets, primarily related to portions of the state net operating loss ("NOL") carryforwards and state income tax credit carryforwards at December 31, 2012 and December 31, 2011.
 The net decrease in the valuation allowance for the year ended December 31, 2012 of \$1.1 million consisted of \$0.6 million related to changes in the valuation allowance for NOL's and \$0.5 million related to changes in the valuation allowance for state income tax credit carryforwards.
-The net increase in the valuation allowance for the year ended December 31, 2011 of \$0.1 million primarily related to changes in the valuation allowance for state income tax credit carryforwards.
+The net increase in the valuation allowance for the year ended December 31, 2011 of \$0.1 million primarily related to changes in the valuation allowance for the valuation allowance for the valuation allowance for state income tax credit carryforwards.